Krusher Kong: Professional wrestling career

+Thompson was discovered by manager Gary Hart while attending a local wrestling show in the Dallas-Fort Worth area.
+Under the name Big Hoss McAllister (not to be confused with an indie wrestler in the New Jersey area with the same name), Thompson competed on local indie shows.
+Thompson soon began working for the Memphis, Tennessee-based United States Wrestling Association (USWA).
+In the USWA he was known as "Meat" teamed up with a wrestler known as "Potatoes" to form a team called "The Fat Boys".
+At USWA's Night of Champions, the duo defeated Tony Falk and Jim Steele in the lone highlight for the team.

 While in the USWA Thompson became friends with a wrestler known as "The Awesome Kong" and the two decided to form a tag team.
-Being similar in stature to Awesome Kong Thompson began to wrestle wearing a black wrestling mask as well as growing his beard out as he wrestled as "King Kong", collectively King Kong and Awesome Kong were known as "The Colossal Kongs".
+Being similar in stature to Awesome Kong ,Thompson began to wrestle wearing a black wrestling mask as well as growing his beard out as he wrestled as "King Kong", collectively King Kong and Awesome Kong were known as "The Colossal Kongs".
 In mid-1993 the Kongs worked for Big D Pro Wrestling (BDPW) as well as the Dallas, Texas-based Global Wrestling Federation (GWF).
 During their tenure in the GWF they were involved in a storyline against the then reigning GWF Tag Team Champion The Ebony Experience (Booker T and Stevie Ray), but never won the championship.
+However, the team competed against top wrestlers such as Koko Ware, Jeep Swenson, Tom Zenk, Johnny Gunn, Reggie B. Fine, Steve Simpson, The Angel of Death, and Rod Price, not to mention notable tag teams such as John Hawk & Bobby Duncum, Jr., The Blackbirds ("Iceman" King Parsons & Action Jackson), and "Gentleman" Chris Adams & Terry Simms.
 In the same year, the team signed with World Championship Wrestling (WCW).
 In WCW they were managed by Harley Race, the duo competed in WCW's tag team division.
 Their first real match on a national level took place as Clash of the Champions XXIV where the team lost to Sting and Ric Flair.
 Later on both of the Colossal Kong's competed in the 1993 Battlebowl tournament part of the WCW Pay Per View (PPV) of the same name.
 In the tournament King Kong teamed up with Dustin Rhodes to defeat Awesome Kong and The Equalizer, with the storyline being that the teams were "randomly drawn" to face off.
 Winning the match meant that King Kong was one of 20 wrestlers competing in a battle royal at the end of the night, won by Big Van Vader.
 King Kong would also work WCW's 1993 Starrcade show, losing to The Shockmaster in a singles match.
-The PPV loss was one of Thompson's last matches for WCW, after which he returned to the independent circuit in Texas.
-At this point he had tweaked his ring name outside of WCW to "Krusher Kong" instead of the more generic "King Kong".
-In Texas he held the NWA Brass Knuckles Championship for 73 days, until he lost it to Eclipse on August 14, 1998.
-He would later hold the Pro Wrestling Championship (PCW) title in 2001 as well as the Texas Championship Wrestling (later renamed Xtreme Championship Wrestling) singles title and the tag team titles twice in 2003.
-Kong wrestled his last match in 2010.
+The PPV loss was one of Thompson's last matches for WCW, after which he returned to the independent circuit in Texas, most notably for World Class II, NWA Dallas, NWA-Southwest, Professional Championship Wrestling, Legacy Wrestling Enterprises, and Texas Championship Wrestling (later named Xtreme Championship Wrestling).